-National Healthcare System Action Alliance to Advance Patient Safety (Action Alliance)
+The National Action Alliance to Advance Patient Safety

 AHRQ, HHS, and patient safety stakeholders recognize that health systems share a long-standing commitment to advancing patient and workforce safety.
 That commitment has been demonstrated by shared support for National Action Plan to Advance Patient Safety.